Particular/docs.particular.net/samples/servicecontrol/events-subscription/sample.md

 In order to observe that, press `Enter` in the `NServiceBusEndpoint` console window.
 That will send a new `SimpleMessage`.
 Processing of the message fails every time.

-When a `MessageFailed` event is received, the `EndpointsMonitor` prints a red text in its console window:
+When a `MessageFailed` event is received, the `EndpointsMonitor` prints the following message in its console window:

 > `Received ServiceControl 'MessageFailed' event for a SimpleMessage.`